erxian/CS5008_DataStructure/Assignment5_Shell/README.md

 # TODO Please edit the following information in your assignment

-- Name:
+- Name: zengping xu
-- How many hours did it take you to complete this assignment?
+- How many hours did it take you to complete this assignment? over 20 hours.
 - Did you collaborate with any other students/TAs/Professors?
+No
 - Did you use any external resources?
 (Cite them below)
   - tbd
   - tbd
-- (Optional) What was your favorite part of the assignment?
+- (Optional) What was your favorite part of the assignment? well practice C language.
-- (Optional) How would you improve the assignment?
+- (Optional) How would you improve the assignment? explain more in the lecture.

 # Logistics